slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Instead of killing it, charm the snake to fight the other ones.
 Listen actively and maintain rapport.
 First they have to trust you.
 Keep your word and prove your worth, the new guy has always to prove himself.

 > *"Make other people come to you: use bait if necessary."
-'Use absence to increase respect and honor."
+"Use absence to increase respect and honor."
-'Use selective honesty and generosity to disarm your victim."
+"Use selective honesty and generosity to disarm your victim."
-'Play a sucker to catch a sucker: seem dumber than your mark."
+"Play a sucker to catch a sucker: seem dumber than your mark."
-'Pose as a friend, work as a spy."
+"Pose as a friend, work as a spy."
-'Work on the hearts and minds of others."
+"Work on the hearts and minds of others."
-'Discover each man’s thumbscrew."
+"Discover each man’s thumbscrew."
-'Court attention at all cost."
+"Court attention at all cost."
-'Play to people’s fantasies."
+"Play to people’s fantasies."
-'Create compelling spectacles."
+"Create compelling spectacles."
-'Stir up waters to catch fish."
+"Stir up waters to catch fish."
 -- Robert Greene (laws of power)*

 > *"I've never fooled anyone.
 I've let people fool themselves.
 They didn't bother to find out who and what I was.
 Instead they would invent a character for me.
 I wouldn't argue with them.
 They were obviously loving somebody I wasn't."